AGM-45 Shrike: History

+In April 1972, China Lake was directed to design, test, and install a ship-launched version of Shrike for defense against North Vietnamese coastal gun batteries.
+The first weapon was fired at sea on 17 May, and fired in combat that August.
+Known as Shrike On-Board, this consisted of Aero-5B launchers mounted to the top of a ship's Mk 112 ASROC launcher.
+All were removed following the US withdrawal from Vietnam.

 The Shrike was involved in a friendly fire incident during an airstrike on Haiphong on 15 April 1972.
 Two missiles struck killing one crewman and injuring nine more.
 An American pilot apparently interpreted the PIRAZ cruiser's AN/SPG-55 radar as a North Vietnamese SAM site.
 Worden required ten days shipyard work at the Subic Bay Naval Base to repair.

 Although the Shrike missile did not enter regular service with the United Kingdom, it was covertly supplied by the United States to the RAF for use in the Falklands War of 1982.
 RAF Shrikes were fitted to modified Vulcan bombers in order to attack Argentine radar installations during Operation Black Buck.
 The main target was a Westinghouse AN/TPS-43 long range 3D radar that the Argentine Air Force deployed during April to guard Falklands' airspace.
 The Argentine operators were aware of the anti-radiation missiles and would simply turn it off during the Vulcan's approaches.
 This radar remained intact during the whole conflict.
 However, air defences remained operational during the attacks and the Shrikes hit two of the less valuable and rapidly replaced secondary fire control radars.
 After one Vulcan made an emergency landing at Rio de Janeiro, Brazilian authorities confiscated a Shrike which was not returned.